Links Avenue cul-de-sac trial

 Beyond the city centre

-Turret Road reserve: the reserve and carpark will be closed from Monday, 16 May while contractors install stairs to improve access and public safety.
+- Turret Road reserve: due to weather and sea conditions delaying work progression, the reserve and carpark remains closed while contractors install stairs to improve access and public safety.
 There will be no access to the reserve with fencing and traffic management in place.
-Works are expected to be completed end of June, weather and sea condition dependent.
+Works are expected to be completed mid-August.

-Opal Drive to Beachwater Drive, Pāpāmoa: construction of a wastewater pipeline is planned to start on Tuesday, 17 May in the Wairākei Reserve between Opal Drive and Beachwater Drive/Gravatt Road.
-Works will primarily be in the reserve areas, there will be a temporary track closure between Beachwater Drive/Gravatt Road and Opal Drive.
-Traffic management will be in place, works are scheduled for completion early November 2022.
+- Opal Drive to Beachwater Drive, Pāpāmoa: construction of a wastewater pipeline continues in the Wairākei Reserve.
+The walkway behind Fashion Island will be closed while work continues in this section.
+Works continue primarily in the reserve areas, with a temporary track closure between Domain Road and Opal Drive.
+Access from Opal Drive to Te Akau a Ki school will remain open for the duration of the work.
+Traffic management will be in place and works are scheduled for completion in December 2022.

 For more information check out our Weekly bulletin.